cweilguny/knobby/README.md

-If you own another controller, like a PS5 Dualshock, feel free to remix it, or just tell me the diameter of the knob on the stick in the comments, then I'll happily add a PS5 edition.
+If you own another controller, like a PS5 Dualshock, feel free to remix it, or just tell me the diameter of the knob on the stick in the comments, then I'll happily add a PS5 version.